Knightec-Internal-Product-Team/About/Instructions/Set up Jetson Xavier NX.md

   APPEND ${cbootargs} root=/dev/mmcblk0p1 rw rootwait
 ```
 The information in your file is probably a little bit different, and that's why you make a copy of the section.
+Pay attention to the MENU LABEL as this is what you will be seeing in your boot options menu.
 Save and exit the file.

 ## Unmount and Reboot